Prenatal acne doesn't have to be an expected part of pregnancy

 If you use a pillow, get a fresh pillow case every three days.
 Sleep on one side one night, the other side the next night, and then wash and renew.
 This prevents bacteria from growing and old oils and skin buildup on your pillow and face.

 Wash with warm water only every day.
 If you do wear makeup, olive oil or coconut oil are great makeup removers.
 Avoid soaps, even natural.
 They are very drying.
 Hot water is very drying.
-Use a gentle cloth when wiping before bed and in the morning bed.
+Use a gentle cloth when wiping before bed and in the morning.

 Gently exfoliate no more than 1-4 times a month.
-Use a natural very gentle exfoliating sand or sugar scrub.
+Use a natural, very gentle, exfoliating sand or sugar scrub at most, or a gently exfoliating brush or cloth.
 Don't scrub - use gentle circles.
 This isn't always necessary for every skin type.
 If you mostly have smooth skin other than a few blemishes, this can overdo it.

 Homemade Clay Mask for Prenatal Acne Treatment